bmndc/nokia-leo/README.md

 	- [Part 4: Flashing the modified boot partition]
 - [External links]

 In late 2020, following the successful relaunch of the retro 2720 Flip and 800 Tough, HMD Global quietly introduced the new Nokia 6300 4G based on KaiOS 2.5.4.
-The new phone takes a modern twist whilst inheriting the classic candy-bar design of its predecessor Nokia 6300.
+The new phone takes a minimalistic twist whilst inheriting the classic candy-bar design of the original Nokia 6300.

 <!-- Being the fifth Nokia-branded KaiOS devices to be released under HMD-era, it is one of the most affordable the company has ever offered in its KaiOS lineup[^1] at €49/$69.99.